ramgrandhi/serverless-wso2-apim/README.md

 ---
 ## 💡Tip : Organize your project files efficiently.

 You can spread the configuration across multiple files, so you can manage it better.
-Bonus, you can use linters and validators effectively.
+Bonus, you can use linters and validators effectively on your swaggerSpec.

   **`serverless.yml:`**
   ```yml